glennhenry/cs-notes/docs/compilers/01-compilers-fundamentals/compilers-fundamentals.md

 Classification on how compiler process source code :

 - **One-pass Compiler** : Scanning, parsing, semantic analysis, up to code generation is done in a single pass.
 Source code can be directly translated into final machine code without intermediate representation.
+Each step may be interleaved with another.
 Parse tree may not be generated, so semantic analysis is performed during parsing.
 It is said one-pass compiler to be smaller and faster, but difficult to make and may not be able to generate program as efficient as multi-pass compiler.
 - **Multi-pass Compiler** : Processes the source several of times.
 This allows for better code generation at the higher cost of time and memory (depending on the number of passes and the algorithm itself).

 Types of compilers :